-Kiwi Foo Camp is a private gathering of around 150 people from New Zealand, Australia, and the world.
-Invitees are doing interesting work in fields such as neuroscience, Internet applications, psychology, open source programming, art, business, physics, politics, and all manner of interesting science and technology.
-They network, share their works in progress, show off the latest tech toys and hardware hacks, and find new partners for collaboration.
+150 people, two days, no agenda.
+Mar 11-13 2016 will be the tenth annual Kiwi Foo Camp, a private gathering of people who are building the future.
+Invitations are extended to those doing interesting work in fields such as neuroscience, Internet applications, psychology, open source programming, art, business, physics, politics, and all manner of interesting science and technology.
+They network, share their works in progress, and find new partners for collaboration.
+Past events have seen attendees form companies, change the legislative agenda, kick-off scientific research, and launch new international careers.

 Past attendees include: